 Once planted, running bamboo can eventually take over yards and travel across property lines, creating issues for adjacent property owners and local jurisdictions.

-The new ordinance requires property owners to contain running bamboo on their property and prevent it from spreading beyond their property line.
+The Fairfax County Vegetation Ordinance requires property owners to contain running bamboo on their property and prevent it from spreading beyond their property line.
 Property owners may incur penalties if they allow bamboo to spread beyond their property.

 Bamboo root barriers made of polypropylene, metal, or high-density polyethylene (plastic) may be effective to contain running bamboo.